What Is a Money Market Account?

 Some of the cons are:

-- The interest rates on money market accounts are variable.
-This means that your interest rate can vary at your bank’s discretion.
+• The interest rates on money market accounts are variable.
+This means that your interest rate can change based on market rates

-- Money market accounts are typically suited to short-term savings, like saving for a vacation.
+• Money market accounts are typically suited to short-term savings, like saving for a vacation, not longer-term goals like retirement

-- Some banks can impose monthly service fees to maintain your account.
+• Some banks may impose monthly service fees to maintain your account